cranhandler/cranhandler.github.io/about/visiting.md

  To use the stove, turn on the gas (red valve between stove and oven).
 Light the element with the lighter (drawer next to you).
 As soon as you are done needing heat, turn off the gas immediately (red valve will be perpendicular to pipe).

+ When harvesting herbs, leave enough behind to keep growing.
 Don't lick the roses in the summer months, they receive a weekly fungicide application until September.

- When harvesting herbs, leave enough behind to keep growing.
-Niether the rhubarb nor the asparagus can be harvested in 2016.

  Recyclables can all be placed in the same cardboard box under the sink.